Christopher-Schulze/GooglePicz/docs/cache_benchmark_results.md

 Benchmark result (`album_query`): ~7 ms per query.

+The `get_text_10k` benchmark checks searching by filename or description for 10,000 entries.
+With the new FTS index this now completes in ~2 ms per query.

 The `app_startup` benchmark measures the time to create a `Syncer` instance using mocked services.

 Benchmark result (`app_startup`): ~15 ms per run.